 Depending on the negative items on your report, they could appear for up to 7 years and sometimes more.
 Let’s explore the different remarks below and their timeframes.

 Collections happen when you’ve failed to make a certain number of payments, and your issuer or lender sends your account to a collections agency to collect your debt.
-If you are faced with debt collections, this could appear on your credit report and last for up to 7 years.
+If you face debt collections, this could appear on your credit report and last for up to 7 years.
 You’ll still be on the hook to make these payments, even after the remark falls off the report.

 There could be a few types of bankruptcy that you file for, including:

 - Chapter 7—Liquidation.
 This involves selling non-essential assets like a vacation home to help pay off debt.
-This lasts up to 10 years on your credit report.
+This lasts up to 10 years on a credit report.

 - Chapter 11—Reorganization bankruptcy.
 This is used by small businesses/entities that want to continue to be in business but need extra time to pay off debts.
-This can last up to 10 years on your report.
+This can last up to 10 years on a credit report.

 - Chapter 12—Bankruptcy for family farmers/fisherman.
 This can last up to 7 years on a credit report.